And As the Tree Stands…

 With the birthdays, it wasn’t necessarily in the gifts given and received; though I loved giving and they loved receiving.
 Rather, it was the anticipation, the memories recalled, the new memories made of time together enjoying one another, and the recollection of God’s faithfulness in the past year and looking forward to His faithfulness, regardless of circumstances, in the year ahead.

-And we celebrated many marriages lately with dear friends who were brought together with the ones with whom they have now covenanted and pledged to live out their lives!
-They were times of reunions, laughter, tears, rejoicing, and, again, the focus on the faithfulness of God leading to the moment and the promise of His faithfulness in the days ahead.
+And we celebrated many marriages with dear friends lately who were brought together with the ones they have now covenanted and pledged to live out their lives!
+These were times of reunion, laughter, tears, rejoicing, and, again, the focus on the faithfulness of God leading to the moment and the promise of His faithfulness in the days ahead.

-These days have been some of those “big moments” of life; some might even call them defining moments and the happiness is palpable!
+Recent days have been some of those “big moments” of life; some might even call them defining moments, and the happiness is palpable!

 I pray I never miss what God is doing and what He wants me to do with my ordinary days!